Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 ### Users Put
 #### Description
 This service endpoint will provide the facility to the user to update a user details by accessing it through the username.
 The user will have to enter the user details where the roles, permissions and audiences are optional to add in order to update a user in the system successfully.
-For this purpose, the `UsersPutAsync` method is called to create user account on in instance of `UsersController` class from the API client.
+For this purpose, the `UsersPutAsync` method is called to edit user details by creating an instance of `UsersController` class from the API client.

 ```markdown